 Susan Brownell Anthony (1820-1906)

-Born in February of 1820, in Adams, Massachusetts, Anthony was raised in a Quaker family where women were considered equal with men.
+Born on February 15, 1820, in Adams, Massachusetts, Anthony was raised in a Quaker family that encouraged women’s education.
 From an early age, Anthony made her life's work one of justice and sought to establish equality in the larger world.

-Anthony was arrested for voting in 1872 and was tried and convicted.
+When the suffrage movement split in 1869 Anthony helped found the National Woman Suffrage Association, which continued lobbying for a constitutional amendment.
+During the 1870s Anthony campaigned for suffrage in the western part of the United States.
+Anthony was then arrested in 1872 for voting, was tried and convicted.
 She led a woman’s protest at the 1876 Centennial delivering a "Declaration of Rights" written by Stanton and Matilda Gage.
-She wrote and published, with Stanton and Gage the History of Woman Suffrage (1881-1885).
+Anthony, Stanton, Gage, and Ida Harper also wrote and published the History of Woman Suffrage.

-She gathered signatures on suffrage petitions at the state and national levels, undertook arduous state tours to organize suffrage campaigns in the states and nationally.
-Called “The Napoleon of the woman’s rights movement,” she lobbied yearly before Congress.
-Anthony was active in international suffrage circles, and personally raised money to insure admission of women to the University of Rochester in 1900.
+Anthony gathered signatures on suffrage petitions at the state and national levels, undertook arduous state tours to organize suffrage campaigns in the states and nationally.
+She also worked to ensure the support of organized labor groups.
+Called “The Napoleon of the woman’s rights movement,” Anthony lobbied yearly before Congress.
+She was active in international suffrage circles, and personally raised money to ensure admission of women to the University of Rochester in 1900.

-Anthony remained active in the woman's movement until her death in 1906, fourteen years before women received the right to vote.
+Anthony remained active in the woman's movement until her death on March 13, 1906, 14 years before women received the right to vote.

 - 1873 Speech of Susan B. Anthony on woman suffrage